lasicol/encrypter/README.md

 ```
 ## Usage
 Start the app by using command `npm run start:prod` in project root directory.
 The app will listen on port 3000 by default.
-You can change it by setting `PORT` environemt variable.
+You can change it by setting `PORT` environment variable.
 When app is running you can access api documentation from your browser: http://localhost:{PORT}/apiDoc

 ## Encrytpion